plone/documentation/adapt-and-extend/theming/resources.rst

 The following are for pre-compiled bundles and are automatically set, when the bundle is build Through-The-Web:

-- jscompilation: URL of the compiled and minified JS file.
+- jscompilation: URL of the compiled and minified JavaScript file.

 - csscompilation: URL of the compiled and minified CSS file.